Triple-Tone Microwave Control for Sensitivity Optimization in Compact Ensemble Nitrogen-Vacancy Magnetometers: Introduction

 Nitrogen-vacancy (NV) centers in diamond have emerged as a versatile platform for quantum sensing \cite{Degen_2017} and information processing \cite{Xu_2019}, owing to their spin-dependent fluorescence, long coherence times, and microwave addressability under ambient conditions \cite{Doherty_2013, Dobrovitski_2013}.
 A key application is magnetometry \cite{Rondin_2014,Taylor_2008}, where NV sensors have driven advances in biology \cite{Schirhagl2014,Aslam2023}, geophysics \cite{Glenn_2017}, and material science \cite{Thiel_2016}.
 While single NVs can offer nanoscale resolution, NV ensembles enable higher signal-to-noise ratios with micron-scale wide-field imaging capabilities \cite{Boretti2019}, making NV magnetometry attractive for both research and field applications.

 DC magnetometry with NV centers \cite{Degen_2017,Barry_2020} detects static magnetic fields with high sensitivity by probing the NV spin transition frequencies with resonant microwaves (MW).
 In the laboratory, performance is limited by spin density and coherence, along with fluorescence contrast and collection efficiency \cite{Barry_2020}.
 Field-deployable systems face additional constraints on MW delivery and sequence complexity, motivating simple protocols that maximize sensitivity under realistic conditions.
-One ubiquitous issue is the hyperfine structure of the NV, which for the common $^{14}$N isotope triples the number of resonance lines while reducing their contrast by a factor of 3.
-Nuclear spin polarization (NSP) \cite{B_rgler_2023,PhysRevB.81.035205, PhysRevResearch.2.023094,Huillery_2021,PhysRevB.80.241204,Fischer_2013} can mitigate this contrast loss, but requires additional experimental overhead, limiting its practicality.
+One ubiquitous issue is the hyperfine structure of the NV, which for the common $^{14}$N isotope triples the number of resonance lines while reducing their contrast by a factor of three.
+Nuclear spin polarization \cite{B_rgler_2023,PhysRevB.81.035205, PhysRevResearch.2.023094,Huillery_2021,PhysRevB.80.241204,Fischer_2013} can mitigate this contrast loss, but requires additional experimental overhead, limiting its practicality.
 A simpler alternative is to drive all three nitrogen hyperfine transitions simultaneously using a triple-tone MW field.
-If the tones are spaced by the hyperfine splitting, all transitions are coherently addressed, enhancing contrast and sensitivity.
+By simultaneously driving all three hyperfine transitions such that each tone matches a hyperfine transition, the resulting fluorescence contributions add constructively, increasing signal contrast and enhancing magnetic sensitivity.
 This method requires no extra optical or RF hardware and can be implemented via frequency modulation, making it appealing for compact systems.
-While triple-tone excitation has been employed in many experiments to date~ \cite{Barry2020,Ahmadi_2017, Poulsen_2022,zhang2022,Mariani2022,Graham_2023, Webb2019, Arai_2022, Li2018}, it does not always provide the ideal threefold sensitivity gain, opening the question of its regimes of applicability.